wsphd/fcculs/README.md

 **Timing**:

-It takes about 20 minutes to download all the necessary FCC ULS files.
+  * ***Network:*** It takes about 20 minutes to download all the necessary FCC ULS files.
     This rate appears to be throttled on the FCC side.
-  Locally, with respect to the database, the database joins generally the most amount of time, even with indexes.
+  * ***DBMS:***  Locally, with respect to the database, the database joins generally the most amount of time, even with indexes.
     More RAM and faster hard drives help.
     I've used SQLite internally but I've kept the joins in SQL (rather than, say, dplyr or data.table) so that it's relatively easy to to switch DBMS back-ends.

 **Code**: